Defender Manpack Series

 Defender integrates into existing counter-UAS architectures as the defeat/engage layer via REST API or NATO SAPIENT protocol.
 Designed to work alongside third-party radar, EO/IR, and RF detection systems within the detect → track → classify → engage kill chain.
 Multiple Defender units synchronize automatically for coordinated coverage across wide areas.
 Jamming profiles are encrypted in transit and decrypted on-device, preventing unauthorized configuration changes.

-Schedule a live demonstration against live drone targets in real field conditions
+Schedule a live demonstration against real drone targets and see reaction time, range and reactive modes in real conditions.